Method for determining the concentration of

 ELIT Computer Interface/Ion Analyser, or Ion/pH/mV meter.

-100 or 150 ml polypropylene beakers, 100ml volumetric flask, 1, 2, 5, 10,
+150 ml polypropylene beakers, 100ml volumetric flask, 1, 2, 5, 10, 25ml pipettes.

 Calibration:

-standard solutions and prepare a calibration graph.
+Follow the instructions in the General Operating Instructions to measure these standard solutions and prepare a calibration graph.

 Sample Preparation: